 Copy of current Physical Therapy license issued in the United States or Canada (If license has lapsed, submit a copy of most recent license.)

-Official transcript from the institution where the baccalaureate degree was earned and from the institution where the Physical Therapy degree was earned (if different from the college of the baccalaureate degree)
+Official transcript from the institution where the Physical Therapy degree was earned (if different from the college of the baccalaureate degree)

 Two letters of recommendation from individuals who can evaluate the applicant's scholarly and/or professional ability

 International students must submit additional documentation

 Copy of Educational Credential Review if educated outside the United States: FCCPT recommended for those licensed in the U.S. or Canada; all others may use an appropriate service such as FCCPT, ECE, or WES

 *Waivers for English Proficiency will not be entertained by the Physical Therapy department for this program.

 Following receipt of all application materials, the Physical Therapy Department may schedule a brief telephone interview to discuss the applicant's educational goals and learning objectives for the program.